201Harsh/Varon-AI/readme.md

 ## 🧠 About Varon AI

-**Varon AI** is a fictional high‑performance **Agentic AI Commander** designed to manage, coordinate, and validate the work of multiple expert AI agents.
+**Varon AI** is a high‑performance **Agentic AI Commander** designed to manage, coordinate, and validate the work of multiple expert AI agents.
 Its mission is simple:

 > _“Give real‑world power to artificial intelligence.”_